 With a rich varied history, the Wittelsbach-Graff Diamond fetched over $80 million when it was purchased in 2011 by a member of the Qatari Royal Family.
 Discovered in the 1600s, in an Indian mine, Nawabs of Punjab was the diamond’s original owner.
 This diamond is also believed to have been owned by King Philip IV of Spain to have formed part of the dowry of his daughter, Margarita Teresa, upon her engagement to Emperor Leopold I of Austria in 1664.

 London’s Luxury Jewellers & Pawnbrokers

-As London pawnbrokers since 1770, we’ve had over 250 years of offering loan purchase valuations on some fabulous pieces of diamond jewellery, from producers like Cartier Tiffany.
-We’ve been honoured to handle outstanding gemstones rare pieces that are verging on priceless (we’ll always find a price).
+As London pawnbrokers since 1770, we’ve had over 250 years of offering loan purchase valuations on some fabulous pieces of diamond jewellery, from producers like Cartier and Tiffany.
+We’ve been honoured to handle outstanding gemstones, rare pieces that are verging on priceless (we’ll always find a price).
 It’s our experience that means we can let our clients receive up to £2m in 24 hours.
 We also have a stunning range of pre-owned jewellery, shop our collection online now.